 This Analysis in Brief by the Canadian Institute for Health Information looks at symptoms and diagnoses of depression in a sample of nearly 50,000 seniors living in 550 Canadian residential care facilities (also known as long-term care, nursing or personal care homes) in Nova Scotia, Ontario, Manitoba, Saskatchewan and the Yukon.
-Relationships between depression and medical conditions, functional and social factors, quality of life and use of health services are explored, comparing those who have symptoms and/or a diagnosis of depression with other residents.
-The analysis concludes with a discussion of opportunities to improve the quality of care for seniors with symptoms of depression using new information available from the CCRS at CIHI.
+Relationships between depression and […]Continue readingDepression Among Seniors in Residential Care

 The purpose of this analysis by the Canadian Institute for Health Information was to identify various factors related to whether or not a person was readmitted following a first-ever stay in hospital for the treatment of depression.
-To do this, the analysis examined various socio-demographic, treatment, clinical and discharge environment characteristics and assessed their relationship to hospital readmission during various time periods following the first admission.
+To do this, the analysis examined various socio-demographic, treatment, clinical and discharge environment characteristics and assessed their relationship […]Continue readingDepression in Ontario: What Predicts a First Mental Health Rehospitalization?

 According to a new analysis from the Canadian Institute for Health Information (CIHI), 38% of patients discharged with a diagnosis of schizophrenia from a general hospital in Canada had unplanned readmissions (through emergency departments) for a mental illness within one year of their discharge.
-The analysis also found that 12% of schizophrenia patients (or one in eight patients) were readmitted to hospital within 30 days of their initial discharge, in the years 2003 to 2005.
+The analysis also found that 12% of schizophrenia patients (or one […]Continue readingHospital Length of Stay and Readmission for Individuals Diagnosed With Schizophrenia: Are They Related?